pivotal/LicenseFinder/CONTRIBUTING.md

 * Create a feature branch.
 * Make your feature addition or bug fix.
 Please make sure there is appropriate test coverage.
 * Rebase on top of master.
-* Send a pull request.
+* Send a pull request with commit messages tagged with an entry specified here: https://keepachangelog.com/en/1.0.0/.

 ## Running Tests